cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture16.md

 system variables as well.**

-### Postulate 1
+### Postulate 1: Equilibrium States
 **For closed {term}`simple system`s with given internal {term}`restraint`s, there exist stable {term}`equilibrium state`s which can be
-characterized completely by two independently variable properties in addition to the masses of the particular chemical species initially charged.**
+characterized completely by the internal energy E and a set of independently varying state functions.**

 First, let's unpack some definitions here: